Funding and Resources

 This is an annual grant program that funds stormwater remediation projects or boat pumpout projects.
 If you need to treat stormwater runoff discharging into your herring run, this may be a good source.
 Contact Todd Callaghan, the CZM nonpoint source coordinator, at 617-626-1233;

-Occasionally as state funds become available, there may be one-time-only grant opportunities for different kinds of projects.
-Keep track of state grant opportunities by subscribing to the CZM monthly newsletter and by checking Comm-PASS, the Commonwealth Procurement Access and Solicitation System, at http://www.comm-pass.com/ .
+Occasionally as state funds are available, there may be one-time-only grant opportunities for different kinds of projects.
+Keep track of state grant opportunities by subscribing to the CZM monthly newsletter.
 The most likely agency that would have relevant grant programs is the Executive Office of Energy and Environmental Affairs (EOEEA).

 Finally, remember that volunteer labor counts as valuable match; that is, the hours spent by volunteers count as in-kind labor that has a dollar value.
 This is important to document because when you’re looking for grants from agencies or foundations, it helps to show that there is grass-roots support.
 There is information on the Internet about the value of volunteer labor.
 For example, the website at http://independentsector.org/volunteer_time, gives the values of volunteer labor by state.
 As of 2009, the value of volunteer labor in Massachusetts was $26.18 per hour.
 If volunteers spend 100 hours maintaining and repairing a run, that amounts to an impressive $2,600 in in-kind labor.